15 Top-Rated Tourist Attractions in Peru

 - Read More:

-The sparkling blue water of Lake Titicaca is surrounded by rolling hills and traditional small villages, offering a mix of beautiful scenery and culture that sets it apart from other regions of the country.
-Sitting at 3,820 meters above sea level, Lake Titicaca is known for being the highest navigable lake in the world, but it is also an extraordinarily scenic area where visitors can relax and enjoy some tranquility.
+The sparkling blue water of Lake Titicaca is surrounded by rolling hills and traditional small villages.
+The lake area is a mix of beautiful scenery and culture that sets it apart from other regions of the country.
+Sitting at 3,820 meters above sea level, Lake Titicaca is known for being the highest navigable lake in the world.

-The main gateway to Lake Titicaca is the city of Puno, a less than inspiring destination, with hotels, restaurants, and travel agencies.
+The main gateway to Lake Titicaca is the city of Puno, where you'll find hotels, restaurants, and travel agencies.
 There are trains and buses to Puno and flights in and out of the nearby city of Juliaca.

 Although it was once thought to be the deepest canyon in the world, Colca Canyon (Cañon del Colca), twice as deep as the Grand Canyon, is the second deepest after nearby Cotahuasi Canyon.
 The canyon reaches a depth of 3,400 meters and is the result of a seismic fault between two volcanoes.
 At the base far below is a winding river.